We’ve spent months exploring this incredible country to bring you our list of the absolute best things to do in Japan! Let’s get into it.

 30. Be Amazed at the Hospitality in a Ryokan

-Ryokans are an old-fashioned type of inn that has existed in Japan for centuries.
+Ryokans are an old-fashioned type of authentic Japanese inn that has existed in Japan for centuries.

-They’re considered great places to spend some time, and are generally located near hot spring resorts.
+They’re considered great places to spend some time, learn about local customs, and maybe try a tea ceremony.
+They are generally located near hot spring resorts.

 If you’re looking for some traditional Japanese hospitality, then look no further as they’re more than a mere place to stay.

-In a Ryokan, you’ll get to experience old traditional Japanese culture, lifestyle, baths, and cuisine, and everyone is treated equal, no matter their country of origin.
+In a Ryokan, you’ll get to experience true Japanese culture, lifestyle, baths, and cuisine.
+Try taking part in a tea ceremony or donning local clothing.
+Everyone is treated equal, no matter their country of origin.

 31. Buy Some Traditional Japanese Crafts